Dav082004/ComoEnCasa/README.md

 ## ⚠️ Problem Identified

-Currently, order management is manual (via social media and WhatsApp), which generates errors, delays, and limits business growth.
+Currently, order management is manual (via WhatsApp), which generates errors, delays, and limits business growth.
 There is no efficient or automated digital channel.

 ---